JonathanIlk/nanoleafy/README.md

 aurora.setStaticPanel(list);
 ```

 There's an example of setting an entire static animation display in [examples/static-display.js](examples/static-display.js).
-Use `nanoleaves panels` to get a list of valid panel ids for your setup.
+Use `nanoleafy panels` to get a list of valid panel ids for your setup.

 ## License